amanrai31/React2/README3.md

     await delay(3000);                   // Meanwhile, React continues rendering other UI updates normally.

     // This is a functional update.
 So no matter how many times pending changes in those 3 seconds, you’ll always subtract 1 from the latest state
-    // If you use setPending(pending - 1); - pending is the value captured at the time when handleClick started setPending(pending => pending - 1);
+    // But if you use setPending(pending - 1); - pending is the value captured at the time when handleClick started setPending(pending => pending - 1);
     setCompleted(completed => completed + 1);
   }